stramargio/stramargio.github.io/_posts/2023-01-02-youve-been-pwned-some-kind-reminders.md

 ### For payments, try to use ApplePay or GooglePay whenever possible
 If breach history has a value (and it does), with Apple and Google handling your payments you can be reasonably comfortable.

+### Don't use (ever!) your phone number for 2FA
+Number reassigning and SIM swap are real problems.
+So, try to use a 2FA codes manager or (better!) a [phisical security key](https://www.nytimes.com/wirecutter/reviews/best-security-keys/).